Duke of Kent: Coat of arms

 The standard of the Duke of Kent is a flag version of his arms.
 The personal badge of the present Duke of Kent is 'E' encircled by the garter of the Order of the Garter, surmounted by a Type IV Princes coronet as in the Crest.

-Residence
+Formal residence

-The Duke and Duchess of Kent currently live at Wren House in the grounds of Kensington Palace, but their office is based at York House at St. James's Palace.
+The Duke of Kent currently lives at Wren House in the grounds of Kensington Palace, but his office is based at York House at St James's Palace.